AIpaca-Inc/slate/source/includes/_fit.md

 ## Distributed Training

-If a multi-GPUs machine is selected (e.g. p3.8xlarge), AIbro automatically trains your model with all visible GPUs.
+If a multi-GPUs machine is selected (e.g. p3.8xlarge), AIbro automatically trains the model with all visible GPUs.
 We use `tf.distribute.MirroredStrategy` ([reference](https://www.tensorflow.org/api_docs/python/tf/distribute/MirroredStrategy)) to implement synchronous training.

 MirroredStrategy evenly shards batch data to each GPU.
-To increase GPU utility, your **batch size** should be the multiple of the number of GPUs.
+To increase GPU utility, **batch size** should be set as the multiple of the number of GPUs.
 For instance such as p3.8xlarge, `batch_size` should be one of 4, 8, 16 ... because it has 4 V100 GPUs.